renesas-rz/meta-renesas-ai/README.md

 If *${BUILD\_JOB\_ID}* and *${CI\_PROJECT\_URL}* are set manually it is possible to run this script outside of a GitLab CI environment.

+### Generate Results Spreadsheet Script ###
+The script `gen-benchmark-csv.sh` creates a .csv file that contains the AI benchmark performance metrics of a provided LAVA job number or log file.

+Run `./scripts/gen-benchmark-csv.sh -h` to get an overview on how to use the script.

 ---

 ## Notes ##